A deliciously homemade sweet cornbread with adaptations to make it gluten, dairy, and egg free, as well as vegan! Great for just about any occasion!

 - 1 cup yellow cornmeal

-- 1 cup gf flour blend see notes below* (regular all-purpose flour will work also)
+- 1 cup gluten-free cup for cup flour blend (regular all-purpose flour will work also)

 - 1 tablespoon baking powder